Tim Bray

-Timothy William Bray (born June 21, 1955) is a Canadian software developer, environmentalist, political activist and one of the co-authors of the original XML specification.
+Timothy William Bray (born June 21, 1955) is a Canadian software developer, environmentalist and political activist and one of the co-authors of the original XML specification.
 He worked for Amazon Web Services from December 2014 until May 2020 when he quit due to concerns over the terminating of whistleblowers.
 Previously he has been employed by Google, Sun Microsystems and Digital Equipment Corporation (DEC).
-Bray has also founded or co-founded several start-ups such as Antarctica Systems.
+Bray has also founded or co-founded several start-ups, such as Antarctica Systems.

 Education and early life

-Bray was born on June 21, 1955 in Alberta, Canada where his father worked for the Dominion Experimental Farm Service in Fort Vermilion.
+Bray was born on June 21, 1955 in Alberta, Canada, where his father worked for the Dominion Experimental Farm Service in Fort Vermilion.
 He grew up in Beirut, Lebanon, and returned to Canada to attend school at the University of Guelph in Guelph, Ontario.
 He graduated in 1981 with a Bachelor of Science, double majoring in mathematics and computer Science.
-In 2009, he would return to Guelph to receive an honorary degree Doctor of Science.
+In 2009, he would return to Guelph to receive an honorary doctorate.
 Tim described his switch of focus from math to computer science this way: "In math I’d worked like a dog for my Cs, but in CS I worked much less for As—and learned that you got paid well for doing it."

 Career

-Bray joined Digital Equipment Corporation(DEC) in Toronto as a software specialist.
+Bray joined Digital Equipment Corporation (DEC) in Toronto as a software specialist.
 In 1983, Bray left DEC for Microtel Pacific Research.
 He joined the New Oxford English Dictionary (OED) project at the University of Waterloo in 1987 as its manager.
 It was during this time Bray worked with SGML, a technology that would later become central to both Open Text Corporation and his XML and Atom standardization work.
 Bray co-founded Antarctica Systems - in 2002, during his tenure as CEO for Antarctica, Bray was included in Upside magazine's elite 100 list, alongside other IT leaders like Bill Gates, Steve Jobs, Michael Dell and Larry Ellison.
 Bray was director of Web Technologies at Sun Microsystems from early 2004 to early 2010.
 He joined Google as a developer advocate in 2010 focusing on Android, and then on technologies related to identity, such as OAuth and OpenID.
 He left Google in March 2014, unwilling to relocate to Silicon Valley from Vancouver.
 He started working for Amazon Web Services (AWS) in December 2014.
-Bray left AWS in May 2020, after being dismayed by their treatment of whistleblowers who had raised concerns over the safety of warehouse workers in relation to the COVID-19 pandemic.
+Bray left AWS in May 2020, after being dismayed by Amazon's treatment of whistleblowers who had raised concerns over the safety of warehouse workers in relation to the COVID-19 pandemic.
 Bray had held the vice president rank, stating on his blog that "VPs shouldn't go publicly rogue", and had much praise for AWS, yet he wasn't pleased about his co-workers being fired.